tidwall/tstr/README.md

 A safe immutable string format for C.

 - Supports binary as well as null-terminated cstr.
-- Backwards compatible with the "char*" cstr.
+- Backwards compatible with the "char *" C-string.
 - Provides a clone method for sharing the same data without new allocations.

 ## Example